jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int64Extensions.ClearBits(thislong,Jcd.BitManipulation.BitMask).md

 ## Int64Extensions.ClearBits(this long, BitMask) Method

-Sets all bits from a provided mask to "off" and returns the modified value.
+Sets all bits from the provided mask to "off" and returns the modified value.

 ```csharp
 public static long ClearBits(this long value, Jcd.BitManipulation.BitMask mask);